SolidOS/solid-panes/README.md

 - A Sharing pane to control the Access Control Lists for any object or folder
 - and so on

-The solid-app-set panes are built using a set of widgets and utilities in the solid-ui system.
+The solid-app-set panes are built using a set of widgets and utilities in https://github.com/linkeddata/solid-ui

 Goals: